dcastil/tailwind-merge/docs/configuration.md

     },
 }))
 ```

+> **Note**
+> The function `createTailwindMerge` computes a large data structure based on the config passed to it.
+I recommend to call it only once and store the result in a top-level variable instead of calling it inline within another repeatedly called function.

 The callback passed to `createTailwindMerge` will be called when `customTwMerge` is called the first time, so you don't need to worry about the computations in it affecting app startup performance in case you aren't using tailwind-merge at app startup.